apace100/origins-docs/docs/types/power_types/invisibility.md

 }
 ```

-This exmample will make the entity that has the power invisible if the entity is not burning, even hiding the armor.
+This example will make the entity that has the power invisible if the entity is not burning, even hiding the armor.